blab/blotter/README.md

 * Look over the [metadata format guide](http://bedford.io/guide/format/)
 * Look over the [Markdown style guide](http://bedford.io/guide/style/)

-## License
+## Linked source information

 All source code in this repository, consisting of files with extensions `.html`, `.css`, `.less`, `.rb` or `.js`, is freely available under an MIT license, unless otherwise noted within a file.
-You're welcome to borrow / repurpose code to build your own site, but I would very much appreciate attribution and a link back to [bedford.io](http://bedford.io) from your `about` page.
+You're welcome to borrow / repurpose code to build your own site, but an attribution and a link back to [bedford.io](http://bedford.io) from your `about` page would be much appreciated by original author [Trevord Bedford - @trvrb on GitHub](https://github.com/trvrb).

-**The MIT License (MIT)**

-Copyright (c) 2013-2016 Trevor Bedford

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.